 Step 5: Prepare a Legal Cuba Travel Itinerary

-Prepare an itinerary for your trip and adhere to it.
+Prepare a Cuba travel itinerary for your trip and adhere to it.
 Each traveler going under § 515.574 Support for the Cuban People general license, must engage “in a full-time schedule of activities that… (i) Enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities; and (ii) Result in meaningful interaction with individuals in Cuba.”
 More importantly, the traveler’s schedule of activities must not “include free time or recreation in excess of that consistent with a full-time schedule.”

 According to the CACR: “Staying in a room at a rented accommodation in a private Cuban residence (casa particular), eating at privately-owned Cuban restaurants (paladares), and shopping at privately-owned stores run by self-employed Cubans (cuentapropista) are examples of activities that qualify for this general license.
 However, in order to meet the requirement for a full-time schedule, a traveler must engage in additional authorized Support for the Cuban People activities.”
 It must also result in a meaningful interaction with the Cuban people.